sourcebroker/deployer-extended-database/README.rst

 +++++++++++

 Compress dumps with given dumpcode stored in folder "{{deploy_path}}/.dep/databases/dumps/" on target instance.
-If no target is given the it will compress dumps on current instance.
+If no target is given the it will compress dumps on local instance.
 There is required option ``--options=dumpcode:[value]`` to be passed.

 Look for config vars 'db_compress_suffix', 'db_compress_command', 'db_uncompress_command' for possible ways to overwrite standard gzip compression with your own.